themattbirch/Portfolio/src/content/posts/strategy-choose-brand-colors-business.md

 date: 06/28/2024
 featured: false
 image: /assets/images/brand-colors.jpg
-title: Strategy for choosing the right colors for your brand, business
+title: Strategy for choosing the right colors for your business
 description: Learn the strategy behind choosing the right colors for your brand or business, and how color psychology can influence customer perceptions, evoke emotions, and strengthen your brand identity.
 ---